pitabyte/Bluedit/Github/bluedit/bluedit/web_project/README.md

 # Key Features

 * Login and Registration
+* Ability to post, comment, edit, reply, delete and to create a subreddit
 * Dynamic upvoting, editing and replying
 * Dynamic search bar
 * Nested comments